 The ReliaCard Visa gives you a monthly statement making it easy to track your account activity.
 After enrollment, you will receive customer service information from US Bank.

-If there is a reason preventing you from using Direct Deposit or the ReliaCard Visa, you must complete the Exemption Request Form and return it to:
+If there is a reason preventing you from using Direct Deposit or the ReliaCard Visa, you must complete the Request For Exemption, Option 3 on the enrollment form and return it to: